Munchkin (card game)

 Munchkin is a dedicated deck card game by Steve Jackson Games, written by Steve Jackson and illustrated by John Kovalic.
 It is a humorous take on role-playing games, based on the concept of munchkins (immature role-players, playing only to "win" by having the most powerful character possible).

 Munchkin won the 2001 Origins Award for Best Traditional Card Game, and is itself a spin-off of The Munchkin's Guide to Powergaming, a gaming humor book which also won an Origins Award in 2000.

 After the success of the original Munchkin game several expansion packs and sequels were published.
 Now available in 15 different languages, Munchkin accounted for more than 70% of the 2007 sales for Steve Jackson Games and remains their top-selling title through 2020.

+Munchkin Second Edition was successfully crowdfunded on BackerKit in February 2026.

 Gameplay

 A game of Munchkin being played, with coins being used to denote levels.

 In Munchkin, all players start at level 1, with the goal of reaching level 10 (or level 20 in Epic Level games).
 Players primarily progress by killing monsters, and level up every time they kill a monster.
 However, players can freely use cards against monsters and other players during play, allowing them to either assist or to sabotage others during their turn.
 Each person's turn begins when they "kick down the door" by drawing a Door Card face-up.
 A Door Card can be one of the following types: a Monster Card, which the player must engage by fighting or fleeing; a Curse Card, which applies an effect; or an Item Card, Race Card, or Class Card, which the player adds to their hand.
 If the card drawn is not a Monster Card, the player can either "loot the room" by drawing a face-down door card and adding it to their hand, or "look for trouble" by playing a Monster Card from their hand to fight it.

 When fighting a monster, the total level of the player, combined with the power from the items they possess (and any supporting players' total level and item power), is weighed against the total level of the monster(s) to determine the victor.
 A successful player draws the listed amount of treasure cards and levels up according to however many levels the monster is worth.
 An unsuccessful character must roll the dice to try and flee; players who fail to roll a five or six suffer the monster's negative effects ("Bad Stuff"), which can include losing levels, losing a piece of equipment, losing cards from hand, or even dying.